healthcr/quarantine_ui/README.md

 * Written in English to obtain global collaboration

-* The App is no meant to replace current strategies, only to scale and triage monitoring and tracking of quarantine persons.
+* The App is not meant to replace current strategies, only to scale and triage monitoring and tracking of quarantine patients.

 ## Insipirarion:
-South Corea and Singapore are great of examples on the use of technology to Flatten the Curve and even stop community transmision.
+South Corea and Singapore are great of examples on the use of technology to Flatten the Curve and slow down community transmision.
 Here are some links for reference publications.

 [Smart Phone App](https://www.technologyreview.com/s/615329/coronavirus-south-korea-smartphone-app-quarantine/),[sciencemag.com](https://www.sciencemag.org/news/2020/03/coronavirus-cases-have-dropped-sharply-south-korea-whats-secret-its-success),
 [Corean App](https://www.mois.go.kr/frt/bbs/type002/commonSelectBoardArticle.do;jsessionid=7bA+UtY0JOIXJytznXoyYNHR.node40?]bbsId=BBSMSTR_000000000205&nttId=76155)

-This is the front end (app) part of an open source system created in collaboration by engineers around the world that can be used freely by any goverment to achieve the same as South Corea and Singapore.
+This is the front end (app) part of an open source system created in collaboration by engineers around the world that can be used freely by any goverment to achieve similar results to South Corea and Singapore.

-This is a React web mobile first Application aimed at helping goverments track their citizens in quarantine.
+This is a React browser-based mobile-first web-page aimed at helping goverments track their citizens in quarantine.

 ## Overview ( Steps )